 There is also a more strategic response which supports the constructive role of executive sponsorship from a more sustainable perspective.
 That would be to play a role in building executive sponsorship skills.
 Specifically, provide training for executive sponsors to-reinforce understanding of their role throughout the project lifecycle.
 PMO directors are clearly underestimating the importance of this to senior executives, with only 28% of them viewing this as a high or somewhat high priority compared to 63% for senior executives in a recent study [PMI, 2017].

 So, there is evidence that executives understand the importance of serving as an executive sponsor and want to do a better job in that role.
-It follows that there is an opportunity for PMOs to fill that gap and cultivate a project environment that nurtures collaboration between business and project teams and is built on a foundation of transparency, trust, and recognition of mutual value.
+There is an opportunity for PMOs to fill that gap and cultivate a nurturing, collaborative environment between business and project teams, built on a foundation of transparency, trust, and recognition of mutual value.

 Make Business Alignment a Core Mission and Competence of Your PMO

 Most PMOs (79%) see the primary role they fill as establishing and monitoring success metrics [PMI, 2017].
 Meeting business goals and intent (i.e. business alignment) has become a primary project success driver, alongside on-time, on-budget delivery.
 The wisdom of this approach is borne out by the data.
-Organizations that align their EPMO to strategy report 38 percent more projects meet their original goals and business intent and 33 percent fewer projects are deemed failures.
+Organizations that align their EPMO to strategy report 38 percent more projects meet their original goals and business intent and 33 percent fewer “failed” projects.

-So, if you haven’t already, make business alignment a core competence as part of the broader role of establishing and monitoring success metrics.
+So, if you haven’t already, make business alignment a core competence as part of the broader role of establishing and monitoring success metrics like project selection.
 And, formally incorporate business alignment into your statement of purpose and mission.

 Leverage Project Selection & Portfolio Management Automation

-PPM tools provide demand management functionality that can be used to select and prioritize business-aligned projects as part of a standardized bottom up process.
+PPM tools provide demand management functionalities for selecting and prioritizing business-aligned projects as part of a standardized bottom up process.
 Portfolio and program management functionality can be used to evaluate and optimize strategic initiatives, programs and investments from a more top-down perspective.